An Experienced Divorce Attorney located in Chester County, PA

-There are two types of no-fault divorce in Pennsylvania: Mutual No-Fault Divorce and Unilateral No-Fault Divorce.
+There are two main types of no-fault divorce in Pennsylvania: Mutual No-Fault Divorce and Unilateral No-Fault Divorce.

-A Mutual No-Fault Divorce, or 90-day consent divorce, is when the party filing the divorce, also known as the plaintiff, files the divorce complaint and serves it on the defendant.
-If after the 90-day waiting period expires and both the parties consent to a divorce, an affidavit of consent is signed by each party and filed with the court.
-This does not mean that you will be divorced in 90 days.
-The Pennsylvania legislature made the 90 days a statutory waiting period to make sure that the parties truly want to divorce.
+A Mutual No-Fault Divorce - 3301(c) or a 90-day consent divorce is when the plaintiff (or the party filing the divorce) files the divorce complaint and serves it on the defendant.
+If after the 90-day waiting period expires and both the plaintiff and defendant (Husband and Wife) consent/agree to a divorce, then an affidavit of consent is signed by each party and filed with the court.
+This does not mean that you will be divorced in 90-days.
+The Pennsylvania legislature made the 90-days a statutory waiting period that serves as a cooling-off period to make sure that the parties truly want to divorce.

-However — and this is important — it is almost always necessary to have all financial issues, such as equitable distribution and alimony claims, resolved before a divorce decree is entered.
+However, this is important, it is almost always the case to have the financial issues resolved –e.g. all equitable distribution and alimony claims before a divorce decree is entered.

-A divorce based on fault is increasingly rare in Pennsylvania, and is only appropriate in particular circumstances.
-Most of the time it is procedurally, financially, and emotionally easier for the parties to proceed with a no-fault divorce if possible.
+Moving for a fault divorce is a very rare occurrence and is only appropriate in particular circumstances.
+A fault divorce is something seen on TV and not really a practical option for people in the real world.
+Basically it is procedurally easier, financially easier and emotionally easier for the parties to proceed with a no-fault divorce.

-In some cases, there are procedural advantages to pursuing a fault divorce, and a limited hearing will be to determine whether the “fault” exists.
+If there are procedural advantages to obtaining fault divorce, then it will be required to have a limited hearing to determine whether the “fault” exists.
 The most common “fault” grounds are indignities or adultery.
-Examples of "indignities" include verbal and/or physical abuse and public humiliation.
+What is an indignity?
+Some examples are verbal and/or physical abuse and public humiliation.

-Proceeding under a “fault” divorce has pitfalls as well; condonation is one of them.
-Condonation is the legal term for forgiveness of a fault ground for divorce.
+Proceeding under a “fault” divorce has its’ pitfalls as well; and Condonation is one of them.
+Condonation is the legal jargon for forgiveness of a fault ground for divorce.
 It is the resumption of the marriage with forgiveness of the fault.
-It can simply mean having had sexual intercourse with the offender after the fault was committed.
+It can simply mean having sexual intercourse with the “fault” offender.

-If you are considering divorce in Pennsylvania and want to learn more about your options, contact the Law Office of Wesley W. Legg, Esquire, LLC today at (484) 401-7079 or via our online contact form to set up a consultation regarding your family law issue.
-Wesley W. Legg represents clients living in Chester County, Montgomery County, and Delaware County.
+If you are considering divorce in Chester County and want to learn more about your options, contact the Law Office of Wesley W. Legg, Esquire today at (484) 401-7079 or via our online contact form to set up a consultation regarding your family law issue.
+Wesley W. Legg represents clients living in Chester, Montgomery and Delaware Counties.